cyrraz/plothist/docs/basics/1d_hist.rst

    :width: 500

-To this, we can add a some error point histogram:
+To this, we can add an error-point histogram:

 .. code-block:: python